Cholesterol Reducing Foods Fruits, Nuts

 - Moong Dal Khichdi: Khichdi is a traditional Indian dish with rice and lentils.
 Moong dal is a type of lentil that is low in saturated fat and high in protein and fibre.
 This khichdi recipe is a good source of complex carbohydrates and plant-based protein, and it is also easy to digest.

 - Vegetable Pulao: Pulao is another popular Indian dish made with rice.
 This vegetable pulao recipe is a healthy and flavorful alternative to traditional rice dishes.
-It is made with various vegetables, such as carrots, peas, and potatoes, which are all low in cholesterol and high in nutrients.
+It is made with various vegetables, such as carrots, peas, and potatoes, which are all low in fat and high in nutrients.

-These are just a few examples of cholesterol-friendly Indian recipes.
+These are just a few examples of lipid-friendly Indian recipes.
 There are many other healthy and delicious recipes available online and in cookbooks.
 When choosing recipes, look for recipes that are low in saturated fat and high in fibre and nutrients.

 - Use healthy cooking oils, such as olive oil or canola oil.